mirego/csgames18-competition/README.md

 ```

-> **NOTE:** If you don't have a Github account, raise your hand at the beginning of the challenge, we can provide you with a generic account.
+> **NOTE:** If you don't have a GitHub account, raise your hand at the beginning of the challenge, we can provide you with a generic account.

 ## License